Userscript Safety Guide

 -

-Ask an AI: Unless you can read code, your best bet is actually to ask an AI tool, like ChatGPT or Claude, to audit a script.
+Ask an AI: Unless you can read code, your best bet is actually to ask an LLM, like ChatGPT or Claude, to audit a script.

 Here's a comprehensive prompt you can use in any LLM to audit a script: